Kourtney Kardashian Shows Off Toned Abs While Straddling Boyfriend Younes Bendjima

 The snap featured 38-year-old Kourtney straddling 24-year-old Younes while also showing off her black Calvin Klein matching underwear as the two looked at the camera for the mirror selfie.

-Kardashian, who alongside her sisters Kim and Khloe Kardashian and Kylie and Kendall Jenner is an ambassador for the luxury brand and features in several ad campaigns for the company, then captioned the photo, “#mycalvins #ad @calvinklein.”
+Kardashian, who alongside her sisters Kim and Khloe Kardashian and Kylie and Kendall Jenner, is an ambassador for the luxury brand and is featured in several ad campaigns for the company, then captioned the photo, “#mycalvins #ad @calvinklein.”

-Unsurprisingly, the intimate photo caused quite a stir with the Keeping Up with the Kardashians star’s followers on the social media site, receiving more than 2 million likes in the first two hours since the star decided to share it with the world.
+Unsurprisingly, the intimate photo caused quite a stir with the Keeping Up with the Kardashians star’s followers on the social media site, receiving more than 2 million likes in the first two hours of it being posted.

 Kardashian rarely shares photos with her boyfriend across her various social media accounts, despite the couple first being spotted together in 2016.

-Kourtney has also rarely spoken about her man in interviews, though the couple have been photographed together on multiple occasions over the past two years, mainly on luxury vacations.
+Kourtney has also rarely spoken about her man in interviews, though the couple has been photographed together on multiple occasions over the past two years, mainly on luxury vacations.

-As Inquisitr previously reported, the couple kept things very steamy last summer as photographers snapped photos of the two getting very close while on a vacation in France.
+As the Inquisitr previously reported, the couple kept things very steamy last summer as photographers snapped photos of the two getting very close while on vacation in France.

 But while Kourtney has rarely spoken about her boyfriend in interviews, she did tease their relationship in a November 2017 episode of Keeping Up with the Kardashians where she revealed how the two actually first met while in Paris.